talview/proview-sample-android/README.md

 ## Building the project
 * Clone the project, the `master` branch has the latest code.
-* This App uses the Proview Token and Personal Access Token for Proctoring Solution.
-Get the Proview Token and Personal Access Token from the Team Talview, connect to [Proview Support](https://proviewsupport.freshdesk.com/support/tickets/new) and put your proview token and personal access token in the local.properties file in sample project:<br>
-local.properties will like below:
+* This app uses a proview token for proctoring and personal access token for accessing proview-android-sdk. if you are an existing proview customer, please reach out to someone in your organization who may already have the proview token and personal access token. if you are a new proview customer, please reach out to the Talview team using [this link](https://proviewsupport.freshdesk.com/support/tickets/new) to get the proview token and personal access token.
+Once you have the proview token and personal access token, please add it to the `local.properties` file in your project, local.properties will like below:
 ```
 sdk.dir=PATH_TO_ANDROID_SDK_ON_YOUR_LOCAL_MACHINE
 proviewToken=YOUR_PROVIEW_TOEKN